DanielWilliamClarke/GoGoGKE/README.md

 # GoGoGKE
-Golang POC to test capabilities of the GKE
+Golang POC to test capabilities of GKE APIs